International Roaming

 (Note: This video was recorded in 2022)

 According to the Roaming Regulation, BEREC has to report on technical matters within its competence.
-The data to be collected by BEREC are to be notified to the European Commission (EC) once a year.
+The data to be collected by BEREC are to be notified to the EC once a year.
 On the basis of the data collected, BEREC also has to report regularly on the evolution of pricing and consumption patterns in the Member States, both for domestic and roaming services, the evolution of actual wholesale roaming rates for balanced and unbalanced traffic and the relationship between retail prices, wholesale charges and wholesale costs for roaming services.
 BEREC will assess how closely those elements relate to each other.
+The BEREC Roaming Data Report will include an Annex reporting on the evolution of roaming prices and volumes for the Western Balkan region.

-In 2024, BEREC is planning to publish the 5th Benchmark Report (including data from 2023) on the findings of the data collection.
-The data collection for this report will be launched in March with a deadline for NRAs to forward the data to the BEREC office in mid-May.
-Using the collected data, BEREC will also publish an annex to the report, with the updated BEREC benchmarking for the derogation assessments.
+In 2025, BEREC is planning to publish the 6th Benchmark Report (including data from 2024) on the findings of the data collection.
+Using the collected data, BEREC will also publish an annex to the report with the updated BEREC benchmarking for the derogation assessments.

 Following the ongoing war against Ukraine, launched by Russia with the invasion of Ukraine on 24 February 2022, BEREC has closely followed the telecommunications sector’s response to the crisis and welcomed the measures voluntarily provided by EU operators.
-According to the Joint Statement, signed by both European Economic Area and Ukrainian operators, BEREC is responsible to monitor the implementation.
+According to the Joint Statement, signed by both the European Economic Area (EEA) and Ukrainian operators, BEREC is responsible for monitoring the implementation.

 Why is this important?